 Be prepared to give specific examples of your strengths if asked.
 It’s also a good idea to put one at the very top of your list, just in case you’re asked, “What is your greatest strength?”
 Unless you’ve thought about it ahead of time and rehearsed your response, you might be caught off guard.

 If you tell the panel that your greatest strength is your dependability, for example, be prepared to explain how you’re always the first one in the parking lot in the morning because you don’t like to be late for work.
 If your greatest strength is that you relate well to kids, tell them how much fun you had teaching swimming lessons last summer and how well you got along with the children and their parents.

 A word of caution: Don’t get too carried away with the details; make your case and move on.
-In 30 seconds to a minute you can, with practice, build a very strong case for yourself when asked about your greatest strength.
+In 30 seconds to a minute, you can, with practice, build a powerful case for yourself when asked about your greatest strength.
 Don’t beat it to death!

 Determining and Communicating Your Weaknesses

 After you’ve told the panel about your strengths, expect to be asked about your weaknesses.
 Fortunately, your weaknesses or “limitations” don’t have to work against you at the interview table.
 You know your limitations, but don’t be too quick to plead guilty to weakness if you can turn it around and convert it into something that will make you look good.

 When you’re faced with the question “Tell us about your weaknesses,” don’t get negative and immediately begin to explain how you don’t like to teach science because it’s always been difficult for you, or that you never quite had the interest in science, but are fine with other content areas.